 Help is available for women who are pregnant and struggling with addiction.
-Addiction Campuses offers drug and alcohol rehab programs that are tailor-made for expectant mothers.
+Vertava Health offers drug and alcohol rehab programs that are tailor-made for expectant mothers.
 In these rehab centers, patients participate in therapies that include individual counseling, medication-assisted treatment, and parenting classes.

 How Do Alcohol And Drugs Affect Pregnant Women?

 Drugs and alcohol have various effects on mothers and babies.
 Many substances cross the placenta, which can have a direct impact on the developing fetus.
 While the mother is at risk for dependence, the baby could suffer life-threatening consequences.

 Drinking while pregnant can lead to fetal alcohol disorders, low birth weight, and long-term behavioral issues.
 Prescription drugs like opioids can cause neonatal abstinence syndrome (NAS), or withdrawal.
 Babies born with NAS may experience seizures, respiratory problems, feeding issues, and even death.

 Most mothers do not feel good about using substances while pregnant.
 However, when a mother is physically dependent on a substance, she may be unsure of how to stop taking the drug.
 Maternity detox programs and treatment centers exist in order to help pregnant women safely get off alcohol and drugs.

 Alcohol And Drug Treatment Options For Pregnant Women

 Pregnancy has significant impacts on a person’s physical body, as well as their emotions.
 Pregnant women who suffer from substance use disorders need specialized treatment in order to access the holistic services they deserve.